MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-1-iron-data-man/README.md

     - `Summary.ipynb` overall summary

-To run the pipeline, please visit the `scripts` directory and run the files in order:
+To run the pipeline, please visit the `notebooks` directory and run the files in order:
 1. `Download_External.ipynb`: This downloads all external data into the `data/raw` directory.
 2. `Scrape_Data.ipynb`: This scrape property data and save as json file stored in `data/raw` directory.
 3. `Data_Cleaning_Property.ipynb`: Here ahs some basic data cleaning and save the result in `data/curated` directory.